How far are you willing to go to provide for your family? Would you put your life at risk to put bread on the table? What if you had no choice?

 Rocco’s father was a coal miner.

 At that time, in 1946, Belgium and Italy had signed a pact.
-Manpower in exchange of coal.
+Manpower in exchange for coal.

 For the first years, Rocco’s whole family lived in the barracks within former concentration camps.
 The barracks had been modified to accommodate foreign miners.
 People like Rocco’s father were deported for economic reasons.
 Their country had sold them to Belgium for a few bags of coal.